-When grass takes 3.67 tons of carbon dioxide out of the atmosphere through the process of photosynthesis, it will use some for metabolism, some to produce plant fiber, and push out as root exudate 1 ton of liquid carbon.
-As a result, the healthy turf you see above ground, all those blades of plant carbon may look like a significant biomass.
+When grass takes carbon dioxide out of the atmosphere through the process of photosynthesis, it will use some for metabolism, some to produce plant fiber, and some is pushed out as root exudate.
+For every ton of carbohydrate exudate, liquid carbon, grass plants draw down 4 tons of carbon dioxide from out of the atmosphere.
+As a result, the healthy turf you see above ground, all those blades of plant carbon may not look like a significant biomass.
 Yet, in the soil below may be thirty times the carbon locked up as soil.

 A healthy grass lawn can store away as much as one inch of soil a year.
 For an acre of lawn that is about 300 tons of carbon.
 To do so, the grass has photosynthesized more than 1,000 tons of CO2 out the air.

 There’s more.
 Stepping on grass, having a picnic, mowing or grazing grass stimulates it to grow.
 Plant cells send chemical signals along mycorrhizae highways of bundled hyphae.
 Picked up by distant bacteria that specialize in the needed nutrient or mineral, the material is sent back to the plant cell.
 Powering the exchange is more liquid carbon pumped out by the grass plant.
-The soil thickens and grass plants become healthier, more robust, more drought tolerant, resistant to pests and denser, closing up ranks.
+The soil thickens and grass plants close up rants to become healthier, more robust, more drought tolerant, and resistant to pests by coordinating chemical responses.

 Earthworm move about the soil opening passages for air as they eat through the soil.
-Swallowed dirt enters worm guts to be ground with small rocks adding minerals to the mash.
+Swallowed dirt enters worm guts to be ground with small rocks, adding minerals to the mash.
 This is passed to a lower gut where bacteria go to work further refining minerals and increasing nutrition.
-What comes out is called vermicast and is much sought after by gardeners.
-Earthworms add to it a sticky substance that increases nutrient retention, improves soil texture and adds water retention to the soil.
+What comes out, called vermicast, is much sought after by gardeners.
+Earthworms add to it a sticky substance, glomalin, that increases nutrient retention, improves soil texture and adds water retention to the soil.
 Comparing adjacent fields with and without worms, the field with worms was found to absorb water 35 times greater.

 A healthy lawn protects the land from the loss of water by evaporation.
 An extreme example was recorded at a farm in Texas experiencing a heat dome effect.
 The air temperature was 105 F. A tilled field exposing bare dirt had a soil surface temperature of 155 F. Here there was much radiant solar heat and much drying.
 In an adjacent field, soil beneath a cover crop was a relatively cool 77 F.